Living as a Digital Nomad in Cyprus

 Cyprus invites people from all over the world to discover every aspect of its culture, traditions, and sights.
 It has an economic and political system designed to welcome and encourage foreigners to settle in and reside as long as they want.

-From this article, you will learn what Cyprus has to offer to digital nomads and how the people’s openness and hospitality towards new residents will make you feel at home.
+From this digital nomad guide you will learn what Cyprus has to offer to digital nomads and how the people’s openness and hospitality towards new residents will make you feel at home.

-But before that, let’s take a closer look at what a digital nomad is and why this lifestyle can be so appealing to travellers.
+But before that, let’s take a closer look at what a digital nomad is and why this digital nomad lifestyle can be so appealing to travellers.

 What is a Digital Nomad?